 rivaled sewing machines for beauty.

-it.
 I was an upholsterer and had seen many old

 machines, but never really thought of owning one just for the